 I think there are 4 key areas that can be improved.

 3. Car Parking.
 The present car park is not big enough for summer Saturday traffic but it does have toilets.
 The best solution is to work with a local farmer to open fields.
-The profit should go to the farmer unless it is managed elsewhere.
-Fields are opened for the large charity groups and I am sure money talks!
+This now is starting to happen, particularly the field across the bridge.
+It is a good example of locals becoming part of the 3 Peaks experience and benefiting.

 4. The local residents.
 If the residents (and not all are unhappy with 3 Peak walkers) can see that the National Park in particular are making an effort to improve the situation then they should make an effort to be amenable too.
-There is a lack of facilities at present in Horton so there may be an opportunity to cash in.
+There is an unbelievable lack of facilities at present in Horton (even the 3 Peaks cafe is closed) so there must be opportunities to cash in.

 At the present time the National Park are reluctant to put a presence on the ground.
 They are tight on staff and do not feel policing is their business.
 If a criminal offence is spotted by the stewards then the police should be called.
 Confrontation is not the stewards job.